Grant opportunities for Fayetteville and Cumberland County, North Carolina:

 Under the authority of Title I of the U. S. Housing and Community Development Act of 1974 (as amended), the CDBG demolition program in North Carolina is designed to demolish vacant dilapidated industrial buildings and properties under the elimination of slums and blight national objective.
 The demolition activity is expected to create a site at which it can reasonably be expected new jobs and private sector investment will locate.
 Since the demolition activity is qualified under the slums and blight national objective, new job creation with a private employer does not require a legally binding contract.
 Jobs creation during the demolition phase of the grant should be collected for CDBG reporting purposes.

 The North Carolina Neighborhood Revitalization Program (NC Neighborhood) will offer a non-entitlement municipality or county the opportunity to tailor a project to meet the community development needs specific and most critical to their locality, primarily for their low- and moderate-income residents.
 The NC Neighborhood Program incorporates several previous Rural Economic Development Division (REDD) Community Development Block Grant (CDBG) programs and activities such as Scattered Site Housing and Supportive Housing.
 North Carolina received approximately $45 million in CDBG funds for 2018.
 Of this amount, approximately $10 million will be made available for the NC Neighborhood Program.
-The state makes these funds available through awarding grants to non-entitlement governments throughout North Carolina.
-The NC Neighborhood Program will support the three livability principles that helps guide sustainability and resiliency throughout areas that receive funding.
-Regardless of the program activity or activities local governments pursue, NC Neighborhood Program projects must incorporate at least one of the following three livability principles as an area of focus:
+The state makes these funds available by awarding grants to non-entitlement governments throughout North Carolina.
+The NC Neighborhood Program will support the three livability principles that help guide sustainability and resiliency throughout areas that receive funding.
+Regardless of the program activity that local governments pursue, NC Neighborhood Program projects must incorporate at least one of the following three livability principles as an area of focus:

 - Promote equitable, affordable housing.
 Expand location and energy-efficient housing choices for people of all ages, incomes, races, and ethnicities to increase mobility and lower the combined cost of housing and transportation.